RoseCityRobotics/common_platform/docs/source/testing.md

 # Testing and Validation

-This section covers testing procedures for the Common Robotics Platform to ensure proper functionality.
+This section covers testing procedures for the RCR Common Robotics Platform to ensure proper functionality.

 ## Basic Smoke Test